AviationSFO/SDL_Pong/README.md

 If you need help doing this, you can watch [this video](https://www.youtube.com/watch?v=jUZZC9UXyFs)

-Thanks to the [SDL2](https://www.libsdl.org/) project for the SDL2 library which I have included pre installed and ready in the project.
+Thanks to the [SDL2](https://www.libsdl.org/) project for the SDL2 library which I have included the DLLs for installed and ready in the project.